govhackaustralia/govhack-tools/index.md

 ### Processing.js

 # Unstructured (Text) Data Tools
-Most of thw world's dat isn't structured because it is contained in documents (webpages, tweets etc.).
+Most of the world's data isn't structured because it is contained in documents (webpages, tweets etc.).
 Sometimes it is possible to structure it, sometimes there are tools that are better suited it unstructured data.
 ## Wrangling
 For extracting data from webpages, checkout Scraperwiki pytemplate scrapy